vmchale/apple/README.md

 There are no imports.

 Recursive functions are not allowed.

-Sorting is not implemented (this is a defect and may be fixed in the future).
+The DSL is still useful in providing fast map, etc. to host languages.

 ## Dimension As a Functor